Operator-Valued Hardy Spaces and Kramers--Kronig Relations for Non-Markovian Quantum Memory Kernels: Numerical tests of the projected-generator spectrum

 This appendix reports the numerical procedure used to test whether the projected generator $\Qproj\LL\Qproj$ has purely real spectrum for the standard Nakajima--Zwanzig partial-trace projection.
-The results justify the spectral hypothesis invoked in Theorem~\ref{thm:hardy} for the Jaynes--Cummings model used in the main-text numerics, and identify a counterexample where the hypothesis fails.
+The tests address only the real-spectrum component of Theorem~\ref{thm:hardy}.
+They do not establish absolute continuity or the $L^p$ bounds on the projected weight.